I am a CRNA registrant in Alberta, what does this mean for me?

 In August 2020, the College of Registered Nurses of Alberta (CRNA) made the decision to move towards a single mandate focused on setting regulatory standards for nurses.
 As the regulatory body, CRNA is required by law to stipulate the PLP requirement.
 Though CRNA continues to mandate that all registrants must fulfill the professional liability protection (PLP) requirement by registering with the CNPS, it is no longer able to collect the fees on behalf of registrants.

 The Alberta Association of Nurses (AAN) officially launched this spring and the CRNA has transferred its CNPS jurisdictional membership to the AAN.
-This means that nurses who choose to join the AAN can access the CNPS Core Services at the group rate.
+This means that nurses who choose to join the AAN can access the CNPS Professional Liability Protection and Core Services at the group rate.
 Nurses can also choose to register through the CNPS directly at the link below, at the individual rate.

 Joining the AAN is voluntary, but registering for PLP remains a permit requirement.
 To learn more about the benefits of AAN membership, please visit www.albertanursing.ca.